LDeFord4/LEMSv2/README.md

 # LEMSv2
 This is the repository for the second version of the LEMS Sensor Stations.
 Stay tuned, information will be added as it is generated.
 A majority of the documentation will be added to this file.

+Note that a peer-reviewed description of LEMSv1 may be found here: https://iopscience.iop.org/article/10.1088/1361-6501/aa97fb

 ### General TODO

 1. Check validity of filenames with more than 8 characters